minhnn16/MBTextView/README.md

 # MBTextView
-How to display clickable links in UITextView.
+Custom textview with hyperlink in content.